oxiadenine/chain-pass/README.md

 To package applications run the following commands with Gradle:

-- Create Desktop binaries with `desktop:package`
+- Create Desktop binaries with `gradlew desktop:package`
-- Create Android APKs with `android:build`
+- Create Android APKs with `gradlew android:build`
-- Create Server binaries with `server:package`
+- Create Server binaries with `gradlew server:package`

-**Packaging requires JDK 17 to be installed.**
+**Packaging requires JDK 15 or later to be installed.**